 Amber Fares is an award-winning Canadian documentary filmmaker and photographer.
 Her feature length directorial debut Speed Sisters has played in film festivals around the world, premiering at Hot Docs in 2015, where it was one of the top 20 Audience Choice Awards, and winning the Audience Award at the Irish Film Institute Festival.
 Amber’s continually expanding storytelling approach is driven by the belief that personal stories can best help connect audiences to important topics and issues.
 She has worked with organizations like UNRWA, Defence for Children International and Amnesty International.
 Amber co-founded SocDoc Studios to produce story-driven films that explore social issues.

 Avi Goldstein is co-founder of SocDoc Studios.
-He was a Sundance Institute Creative Producing Labs Fellow as the Producer of the award-winning Speed Sisters documentary, and also produced the film Fire Lines with the Ma'an Network in Bethlehem and Common Ground Productions.
-He is proud and to have been a "Speed Brother" from the inception of the Speed Sisters project.
-These days, he is focusing on running Pathways Negotiation Education, bringing people together to learn and practice a creative, problem-solving approach to negotiation.
+He was a Sundance Institute Creative Producing Labs Fellow as the Producer of the award-winning Speed Sisters film.
+Prior, he produced the documentary film Fire Lines with the Ma'an Network in Bethlehem and Common Ground Productions.
+He is proud to have been a "Speed Brother" from the inception of the Speed Sisters project.
+These days, he is focusing on running an educational organization bringing people together to learn and practice a creative, problem-solving approach to negotiation.
 He is now based in Brussels, Belgium.

 Jessica is an award-winning producer and impact strategist.
 She co-produced the Peabody Award winning short My Neighbourhood (2012) and produced its companion web series Home Front (2011).
 Jessica associate produced Budrus (2009), which won over a dozen international awards, including the Ridenhour Documentary Film Prize.
 She was a key driver behind the film’s engagement strategy, which was recognized with the PUMA Impact Award.
 Jessica was previously the Director of Communications at Just Vision, where she produced films and led communications strategy in support of Palestinian and Israeli community organizers and human rights defenders.
 She is a 2015 Women at Sundance Fellow.